-PRTG not only monitors your network and informs you in the case of issues that are worth taking a closer look at in the here and now.
-PRTG also stores a lot of historic measurement data gathered from your sensors.
-This means that you have a great base for statistical analysis and evaluation of what is and was happening in your network.
+PRTG not only monitors your network and informs you in case of issues that are worth a closer look, it also stores a lot of historic data gathered from your sensors.
+This means that you have a base for statistical analysis and evaluation of what is and was happening in your network.

 When creating a Report with PRTG, you get raw data, sums, averages, and percentages of your monitoring data.

 Additionally, PRTG also offers percentile calculation.
-This statistical method puts your data in order, for example, from the lowest value to the highest value, and calculates the percentile you want, optimally informing you about the distribution of your network-relevant data.
+This statistical method arranges your data, for example, from the lowest value to the highest value, and calculates the percentile that you want, optimally informing you about the distribution of your network-relevant data.

 For example, if you request the 95th percentile, you know that 95 percent of the measured data is below a certain value, and thanks to PRTG, you know what this certain value is.

 If you want to know more about the formula that PRTG uses for percentile calculation, see the Knowledge Base: What are percentiles and what differences do they make in PRTG reports?